ncsa/Nightingale_real/docs/source/fee_overview.rst

 Fees and Services
 #################

 All fees below are MONTHLY costs for University of Illinois users and collaborators with a university funding account number (CFOP).
-Contact NCSA for rates applied to account numbers residing outside the University of Illinois.
-Allocation/access cannot be shorter than 4 months.
-User decisions to terminate allocation/access must be provided 3 months before the termination date.
+Contact NCSA for rates applied to account numbers outside the University of Illinois.
+Allocation/access cannot be shorter than four months.
+Decisions to terminate allocation/access must be provided three months before the termination date.
 Costs are the same across all node types.
 Rates are reviewed and recalculated biennially to ensure superior infrastructure and services.
 Billing will occur monthly for the prior month’s allocation/use.
 License fees for some software may be passed onto the user.

 Interactive Computing Options
 =============================